 - White, flat body with a small brownish head.

 - A pair of small pincer-like appendages on the tip of the abdomen.

-First, make sure your tree is an ash.
+If you think you have EAB damage on your tree, first make sure your tree is an ash tree.
 Use this ash tree identification chart from Michigan State University.